 Be sure to enter its lobby, and even have a drink in its charming Tea Room.

-Albert Memorial in Manchester
+Albert Memorial Monument

 In front of the municipal building you have the Albert Memorial monument, also from neo-gothic style.